Droseraceae

 Droseraceae is a family of carnivorous flowering plants, also known as the sundew family.
-It consists of approximately 180 species in three extant genera.
+It consists of approximately 180 species in three extant genera, the vast majority being in the sundew genus Drosera.
+The family also contains the well-known Venus flytrap (Dionaea muscipula) and the more obscure waterwheel plant (Aldrovanda vesiculosa), both of which are the only living species of their respective genera.
 Representatives of the Droseraceae are found on all continents except Antarctica.

 Description

 Droseraceae are carnivorous herbaceous plants that may be annuals or perennials.
 Their leaves are alternate and adaxially circinate, with at least one leaf surface containing hairs with mucilage-producing glands at the tip.
 Their flowers are bisexual, usually with three carpels and five sepals, petals and stamens.
 Their pollen grains are triporate or multiporate and released in tetrads.
 Despite being carnivorous, their flowers are insect-pollinated, typically with white to purple flowers that close at night.
 They produce small seeds that are dispersed by wind and water.

 Most of the members of Droseraceae are contained in the genus Drosera, the sundews.
 Both Dionaea and Aldrovanda have only one extant species.
 Drosera species trap prey by secreting a sticky substance from hairs on their leaves.
 Dionaea and Aldrovanda both use snap-traps that close rapidly when the leaves are disturbed.
 Dionaea is terrestrial, while Aldrovanda is strictly aquatic.
 Like carnivorous plants of other families, the Droseraceae are able to supplement their nutrient intake, especially that of nitrogen, by capturing and digesting small animals such as insects.
 In this way, these plants are able to thrive in nutrient-deficient areas, such as sphagnum bogs.